SPE-R/SPE/SPE-R-2024-practicals-with-solutions/effects-s.md

 to estimate *causal effects* of exposure variables from the pertinent regression coefficients.
-More serious causal analysis is introduced in the lecture and practical on Saturday afternoon, and modern approaches to estimate causal effects will be  considered on Tuesday afternoon.
+More serious causal analysis is introduced in the lecture and practical on Tuesday morning, and modern approaches to estimate causal effects will be  considered on Thursday afternoon.

 ## Data set `births`